ipi/graduTwitterMediapomot/README.md

 graduTwitterMediapomot
 ======================

-Pictures and data of my master's thesis
+Pictures and data of my master's thesis about journalistic decision makers in Finland.